RBrynsvold/Capstone/replication_instructions.md

  **Note on Step 4:**
 On the 5k-book corpus, the LDA algorithm will pretty consistently run to completion, but it is much more difficult (computationally intensive) to run on the full corpus.
-Currently, I have not had success modeling the full corpus on a reasonably-priced ec2 instance like the t2.xlarge - the default used in this project.
+Currently, I have not had success modeling the full corpus on a reasonably-priced EC2 instance like the t2.xlarge.
 To download the full corpus, run this script instead of the one above:

                bash /home/vagrant/Capstone/bash_scripts/wget_download_full_corp_from_mirror.sh